-- The University of York is a fully supportive member of One Planet York
+- The University of York is a supportive member of One Planet York

 6. Take climate action with Student Switch Off

 Student Switch Off is an international campaign encouraging student action on climate change.
 Its focus is an energy saving, recycling and student engagement competition.
 There are individual competitions throughout the year and Colleges also compete for cash prizes to spend on student-related activity.

 - Like our Facebook Page to join the programme